9 Ways to Find Scholarships and Grants for College

-1. Start Researching Early!
+1. Start researching early

 A great place to start is to read up on federal grants and aid at studentaid.gov.
-Filling out your FAFSA (discussed below) will be key to unlocking any potential federal grants.
+Filling out your FAFSA (discussed below) will be key to unlocking potential federal grants.

 State and local scholarships tend to be less competitive than national scholarships, and it’s a good bet your high school guidance counselor’s office will have a list of scholarships or grants available to students in your area.
 For Texas residents, CollegeForAllTexans.com has great information about Texas grants and scholarships.